deepak-bala/blog/_posts/2015-05-07-to-be-a-salmon.md

   creditlink: https://dribbble.com/shots/1896582-Workspace
 ---

+Littered around us are companies valued at several billions of dollars.
+Money is poured into improving metrics that does not translate to revenue either directly or indirectly.

 Ask anyone from the Southern parts of India what would sate them professionally in their early fortys and they paint a picture in your head where you imagine them with newspaper in one hand and a coffee in the other as they bask in the early morning sunlight of a Sunday morning, reading propoganda that would arm them with the words to speak at the inexorable water-cooler-conversations that would take place on Monday at work.
 Most people are content with a 9-5 job where red tape is so common that its presence does not feel alien anymore.
-Not that I have anything against it; to each his own.
+Not that I have anything against it; to each their own.

-Risk-taking is not a trait that is often associated with programmers or product managers in India.
+Risk-taking is not a trait that is often associated with the average joe in India.
 This has changed over the last few years with Venture Capitalist money flooding the market.
 Is the success of past startups in the last 3-5 years a harbinger that attracts more risk-taking individuals or is the backing of Venture money the honeypot for enterpreneurial individuals?
 It's hard to tell.

 There is a growing breed of people willing to quit their jobs to grow a product afresh.
 Do these people understand the difference between growing a sustainable company Vs forsaking sustainability for temporary land grab and growth?
 Can they even out quickly if they choose the latter?